 For our "New Life in Christ" stoles, we chose fun, vibrant fabrics this year.
 Embroidered on each is a cross with an ascending dove.
 You can choose either a rainbow fabric for the cross or one that corresponds with the more traditional colors of the season: green, purple, and gold.
 These stoles are perfect for celebrating any occasion throughout the season after Pentecost, especially if you're in need of a stole that has a simple but elegant look.

-Our "Bountiful Blessings" stole reminds us that declarations of God's love are abundant in Christ.
-They are particularly made known in the bread, wine, and healing we receive around Christ's table whenever we worship in community.
-The featured wheat and grapes uphold our confirmations that Christ is truly present in our Sacraments.
-As we partake, we acknowledge Christ's body and blood conjoining with ours, sustaining us for ministry throughout the world and in service toward one another.
-The featured verse on this stole is Luke 22: 19-20, highlighting the Words of Institution.
+Our "Bread of Life" and "Bountiful Blessings" stoles feature simple images packed with meaning.
+They remind us of God's love made known in the bread, wine, and healing we receive around Christ's table.
+The dove reminds us of God's Spirit ever-present with us as we worship in community.
+As we partake in the Sacraments, we acknowledge Christ's body, blood, and Spirit conjoining with ours, sustaining us for ministry in the world and in service toward one another.

-Next in line is our "Loaves and Fishes" design.
-Our backdrop fabric looks like netting, reminding us of the many ways Christ calls us to "fish for people" in love.
-There are also six separate tellings of Jesus feeding thousands of people in our Gospels.
-He does this with only a few loaves of bread and a couple fish.
+Our "Loaves and Fishes" design invokes the six different times we read of Jesus feeding thousands of people in our Gospels with only a few loaves of bread and a couple of fish.
 These stories teach us that God's love for us fulfills our every need.
-Furthermore, there is always enough of God's grace to go around without one bit of it running out!
-The featured verse is from Luke, chapter 9, verse 16.
-It reads, "And taking the five loaves and the two fish, he looked up to heaven, and blessed and broke them, and gave them to the disciples to set before the crowd."
+We're also taught there is always enough of God's grace to go around without one bit of it running out!